 TRAVEL DURING SLEEPING HOURS

-That might mean driving at night, or at the very least leaving home right before nap time.
-Our daughter tends to nap longer in the car, so leaving home right at nap time typically buys us a good 3 hours of peace and serenity.
+It might mean driving at night, or at the very least leaving home right before nap time, but planning your travel during your baby’s sleeping hours is going to buy you a few hours of uninterrupted adult time in the front seat.
+Our daughter tends to nap longer in the car, so leaving home right at nap time typically gives us a good 3 hours of peace and serenity.

 PLAN FOR FREQUENT STOPS